wxWidgets/Phoenix/README.rst

 built in such a way that they are relocatable, meaning that they do not have to be in a fixed location on the filesystem in order to be found by the wxPython extension modules.
-This also means that you can do things like use ``pip`` to install a wheel in one or more virtual environments, move the wx package to a versioned folder, or even move it into your own project if desired, all without needing to rebuild the binaries.
-(Assuming that compatible Pythons are being used of course.)
+This also means that you can do things like use ``pip`` to install a wxPython wheel in one or more virtual environments, move the wx package to a versioned folder, or even move it into your own project if desired, all without needing to rebuild the binaries.
+(Assuming that compatible Pythons are being used in all cases of course.)

-The build phase of the build.py script will copy the results into the wx folder in the Phoenix source tree.
+The build phase of the build.py script will copy the results of the wxWidgets and Phoenix builds into the wx folder in the Phoenix source tree.
 This will allow you to run and test Phoenix directly from the source tree without installing it, if desired.
 You just need to set ``PYTHONPATH`` appropriately, or you can use ``python setup.py develop`` to install an .egg-link file in your current Python site-packages folder that will point to the folder where you built Phoenix.
 When you are finished testing you can then use the install or one of the bdist commands like you normally would for other Python packages.